The words “Scout,” “Scouts” and “Scouting” should never appear without the modifier “Girl,”and each word should be capitalized.

 - The trefoil may not have any graphics or photos inside it.

-- Those wishing to reproduce the Girl Scout logo or the Girl Scout name must submit a written request to email@example.com.
+- Those wishing to reproduce the Girl Scout logo or the Girl Scout name must submit a written request to Robyn Tucker at email@example.com.
 A proof from a vendor must be provided (if applicable) to be approved as well.

 - A Marketing Agreement is required for outside organizations wishing to use our logo.
-Contact the Communcations Director to discuss.
+Contact the communications coordinator to discuss.

 T-Shirt Do’s and Dont’s

-- Get the logo from an approved source (girlscoutsnca.org, or firstname.lastname@example.org /email@example.com / firstname.lastname@example.org).
+- Get the logo from an approved source (girlscoutsnca.org or firstname.lastname@example.orgemail@example.com.
 Other versions are obsolete.

 - Follow the logo usage and other branding guidelines.